 Day 01: – Haridwar

-- Later we shall take you to visit the Har-ki-Pauri, Revel in Ganga Aarti in the evening, later back to the hotel for an overnight stay at the Hotel.
+- Later we shall take you to visit the Har-ki-Pauri, revels Ganga Aarti in the evening, later back to the hotel for an overnight stay at the Hotel.

 Day 02: Haridwar –Guptkashi / Rampur (210kms/8-9hr)

-After a very early breakfast, leave for Guptkashi. a late lunch is Scheduled en Route.
-After lunch, continue your journey and today for the first time see the Beautiful River Mandakini.
+- After a very early breakfast, leave for Guptkashi. a late lunch is Scheduled en Route.
+After lunch, continue your journey, and today for the first time see the Beautiful River Mandakini.

 Day 03: Guptkashi – Kedarnath – Gutpkashi /Rampur

-After breakfast at the resort, you will fly to Kedarnath.
-Due to Government regulation, due to massive floods last two year ago all accommodation facilities in Kedarnath have been damaged.
+- After breakfast at the resort, you will fly to Kedarnath.
+Due to Government regulation, due to massive floods last two years ago all accommodation facilities in Kedarnath have been damaged.

-Guests can get in touch with our local partner to avail special entry or to perform any special puja at Kedarnath with the temple committee office.
+- Guests can get in touch with our local partner to avail of special entry or to perform any special puja at Kedarnath with the temple committee office.

 Day 04: Guptkashi – Badrinath (190kms/7hr)

-Tapt Kund: Natural thermal springs on the bank of the river Alaknanda, where it is customary to bathe before entering the Badrinath temple.
+- Tapt Kund: Natural thermal springs on the bank of the river Alaknanda, where it is customary to bathe before entering the Badrinath temple.

-Narad Kund: A recess in the river, near Tapt Kund, forming a pool from where the Badrinath idol was recovered.
+- Narad Kund: A recess in the river, near Tapt Kund, forming a pool from where the Badrinath idol was recovered.

-Brahama Kapal: A flat platform on the bank of river Alaknanda.
+- Brahama Kapal: A flat platform on the bank of river Alaknanda.
 Hindus perform propitiating rites for their deceased ancestors.

-Mana Village: Inhabited by an Indo-Mongolian tribe, it is the last Indian village before Tibet.
+- Mana Village: Inhabited by an Indo-Mongolian tribe, it is the last Indian village before Tibet.

 - It presents a spectacular view of water thundering down through the narrow passage under the rock and is believed to have been placed there by Bhim, the second eldest among the five Pandava brothers.

-Vyas Gufa (cave): Near Mana Village, this is a rock-cave where Ved Vyas is believed to have composed the Mahabharata and the Pauranic commentaries.
+- Vyas Gufa (cave): Near Mana Village, this is a rock cave where Ved Vyas is believed to have composed the Mahabharata and the Pauranic commentaries.

 Day 05: Badrinath – Joshimath – Pipalkoti – Rudraprayag (180kms/6-7hr)

-- There is another interesting sightseeing spot like Mana, Vyas Gufa, Maatamoorti, Charanpaduka, Bhimkund and the “Mukh” of the Saraswati River.
+- There is another interesting sightseeing spot like Mana, Vyas Gufa, Maatamoorti, Charanpaduka, Bhimkund, and the “Mukh” of the Saraswati River.
 Just within the three km of Badrinathjee.

-Joshimath: is situated on the slopes above the confluence of Alaknanda and Dhauliganga.
-Of the four ‘Maths’ established by Adi Shankaracharya, Joshimath is in the Badrinath to Joshimath and installed in the temple for people to worship.
-There are many temples in the township most important is the temple of Nar Singh in the commotion of Lord Vishnu.
-The left arm of this deity is with time and the popular belief holds that the day the arm completely withers Badrinath valley will cease to exist and the Gods will transfer the residence into the neighbouring Niti Valley at Bhavishya Badri.
-Joshimath is connected by regular bus service to Rishikesh, Haridwar, Badrinath and many other centres in the region.
+- Badrinath temple history – The left arm of this deity is with time and the popular belief holds that the day the arm completely withers Badrinath valley will cease to exist and the Gods will transfer the residence into the neighboring Niti Valley at Bhavishya Badri.

-Rudraprayag: It is the confluence of river Mandakini and river Alaknanda.
+- Rudraprayag Snagam : It is the confluence of river Mandakini and river Alaknanda.

-Day 06: Rudraprayag – Rishikesh Excursion – Haridwar (155 km/ 7 hrs)
+Day 06: Rudraprayag Sangam– Rishikesh Excursion – Haridwar (155 km/ 7 hrs)